Individual Membership Application

 3.2.4 Application Procedure

-Anybody wanting to become a member of the Association has to submit a written application, the acceptance of which will be decided by the Executive Board.
+Anybody who wants to become a member of the Association has to submit a written application, the acceptance of which will be decided by the Governing Board.

-Candidates for Honorary Membership may be proposed to the Executive Board by a member of the Association.
+Candidates for Honorary Membership may be proposed to the Governing Board by a member of the Association.
 Honorary Membership will be decided by the General Assembly at the general meeting following the proposal.

 Members are obliged to pay their membership fee on time.
-A member’s vote is suspended as long as the member is in arrears with the membership fee due.
+A member’s vote is suspended if the member is in arrears with the membership fee due.

 Members are obliged to adhere to the provisions of the Articles of Association and to conduct themselves in an appropriate manner.